melisa-abuin/jelly-app/README.md

 ### Installation

-Jelly Music App offers dedicated desktop apps, available on our [GitHub release page](https://github.com/Stannnnn/jelly-app/releases).
+Jelly Music App can be installed as a dedicated desktop app, available on our [GitHub release page](https://github.com/Stannnnn/jelly-app/releases).
 You can also get the latest production build from there and deploy it on your web server by placing the archived folder's contents in a web-accessible directory.
 <br/>
 It's also available as a **docker image** for easy deployment, see docker details below.
 <br/>